oracle-livelabs/apex/oci-document-understanding/1-configure-oci-keys/1-configure-oci-keys.md

     ![Profile Menu](images/configuration-preview.png " ")

 ## Task 2: Create a Bucket in OCI Object Storage

 To create a Bucket using OCI Console, login to your OCI Account.

 1. To access the Object Storage service, click on the menu icon **(☰)** at the top-left corner.

    ![Navigate to storage](images/navigate-to-storage.png " ")

-2. Under Storage, Select **Buckets**.
+2. Under Storage, select **Buckets**.

    ![Select Bucket](images/select-bucket.png " ")

 3. Select the compartment where you want to create the Bucket.
 You can choose an existing compartment or create a new one if needed.
-Now, Select **Create Bucket**.
+Now, select **Create Bucket**.

    ![Select Bucket](images/create-bucket.png " ")